1771-Technologies/stock-screener-demo/README.md

 pnpm run dev
 ```

 This starts a development server using the standard Vite toolchain.
-The dev build runs React in development mode, which is slower than a
+The dev build runs React in development mode,
-production build.
-To see optimal performance, create a production build:
+which is slower than a production build.
+To test performance, create a production build:

 ```sh
 pnpm run build